 The Sarpi-Hopa border is particularly interesting because of the immigration building: An iconic modern structure that’s instantly recognisable as part of Batumi’s whacky architectural canon.

-The easiest way to get to the Turkish border from Batumi is to take city bus 16.
+The easiest way to get to the Turkish border from Batumi is to take city bus 16 or 17.
 Or, you can make a day of it and ride a bike all the way down the coast.

 Along the way, you’ll pass Gonio Fortress (a top attraction in Batumi), a former military base, a number of interesting villages, waterfalls, and of course lots of beaches.
 Batumi Beach isn’t the best for swimming so it’s worth venturing out of the city for this reason alone.